AIThis post was created with the assistance of artificial intelligence (AI).

 3

-Managed switches provide granular control over traffic, security, and network segmentation, making them ideal for larger
+Managed switches provide granular control over traffic, security, and network segmentation, making them essential for en

 4